 Some people get addicted to substances like drugs, nicotine or alcohol, some to certain types of behaviour (such as spending ridiculous amounts of time on the Internet or playing computer games), and others get addicted to people.
 The object of the addiction or obsession normally doesn't do them any good but they cannot stop themselves.
 I do not have an addictive personality.
 Even at times in the past when I have become infatuated with girls that are bad for me, common sense has prevailed eventually.

-Due to a change in my circumstances and, more importantly, to a conscious decision I made to simplify my lifestyle (known as 'downshifting' by some) the opportunity to do what I had wanted to do for a long time became a reality.
+Due to a change in my circumstances and, more importantly, to a conscious decision I made to simplify my lifestyle the opportunity to do what I had wanted to do for a long time became a reality.
 I left my job, sold my car and gave away many of the things I owned.
-The rest of my possessions I put into storage.
 I rented my house out to provide me with an income and left for Thailand.

 My objectives were very different compared to previous visits where I had just visited as a tourist.
-On this trip I wanted to discover the real Thailand.
-I wanted to try to learn some of the language, meet as many Thais as I could and try to understand what motivates them, what they consider important in life and what they don't.
-This definitely was not going to be a holiday and I had no intention of staying in tourist resorts.
+I wanted to discover the real Thailand.
+I wanted to try to learn some of the language, meet as many Thais as I could and understand what makes them tick.
+It definitely was not going to be a holiday and I had no intention of staying in tourist resorts.

-Initially it was like a holiday and I experienced the euphoria of just being in Thailand but it went after a while.
-I don't think that on my previous vacation trips to Thailand I ever had a bad day but on this trip I have had bad days just like I used to have back home.
-What has surprised me about Thailand most, after staying here for a while, is how different the reality is to the image that most people get when they come here for a short time.
-I have worked and vacationed in the United States and although it is obviously different working somewhere to vacationing, there were no major revelations about American society or people.
+Initially it was like a holiday and I experienced the euphoria of just being in Thailand but that feeling disappeared after a while.
+I don't think that on my previous vacation trips to Thailand I ever had a bad day but I started to have bad days actually living in Thailand.
+What surprised me most about Thailand was how different the reality is to the image that most people get when they visit for a short time.
+I had worked and vacationed in the United States and although it is obviously different working somewhere to vacationing, there were no major revelations about American society or people.

-In Thailand so much is just an image.
-The Thai image of peacefulness and religious tolerance has been shattered by events in the southern provinces recently.
-I've tried to understand a little about Buddhism and although some Thais will wai to a Buddha image they will then go away and contradict everything that Buddhism teaches.
+In Thailand so much is just image.
+I've tried to understand a little about Buddhism and although Thais go through elaborate rituals at temples, they then go away and contradict everything that Buddhism teaches.
 For a land of Buddhists who are supposed to eschew material goods there is an awful lot of 'grasping' for mobile phones, cars and other material goods.